amidaware/trmm-docs/docs/howitallworks.md

 #### Regular Use

-1. Outbound traffic to all agent IP scopes for reflect traffic from agents

-#### During installation/updating

-1. Access to Github for downloading and installing TRMM, and checking if new TRMM version is available.
+1. Access to Github for downloading and installing TRMM, and checking if new TRMM version is available to show in the admin web panel.
 2. Access to nginx.org to [install](https://github.com/amidaware/tacticalrmm/blob/ae5d0b1d81ed7e7ee1f3ebaafaf8a8ad96c8a49a/install.sh#L180)
 3. Access to mongodb.org to [install](https://github.com/amidaware/tacticalrmm/blob/ae5d0b1d81ed7e7ee1f3ebaafaf8a8ad96c8a49a/install.sh#L241)
 4. Access to python.org to [install](https://github.com/amidaware/tacticalrmm/blob/ae5d0b1d81ed7e7ee1f3ebaafaf8a8ad96c8a49a/install.sh#L253)